 - Staying hydrated can help you avoid constipation.

-II.
 Lethargy & Sedation

 Kratom is generally stimulating at first.
 This stimulation tends to fade off into a gentle relaxation later on.